Pathway 3

 We provide dedicated sessions to coach students in English and maths to help improve their career prospects, with options to work towards qualifications up to GCSE level.

-By the time our Mission Employability students finish the course, they are ready to enter into employment or obtain a Supported Internship, or go on to further vocational learning
+By the time our Preparing for Work or Further Study students finish the course, they are ready to enter into employment or obtain a Supported Internship, or go on to further vocational learning

 Sessions on this Pathway include: